Bug compatibility: Windows

 Windows, which has traditionally emulated many old system bugs to allow older low-level programs to run, is another example.
 As a result, Wine, which makes it possible to run many Windows applications on other platforms, also needs to maintain bug compatibility with Windows.

-When Microsoft phased out support for 16-bit code in Windows by no longer including NTVDM in 64-bit editions of the operating system, the executable loader was modified to recognize some specific 16-bit stub launchers and installers and replace them on-the-fly with equivalent code stubs that run on 64-bit processors.

 Other

 During development of its IBM PC compatible, Compaq engineers found that Microsoft Flight Simulator would not run because of what subLOGIC's Bruce Artwick described as "a bug in one of Intel's chips", forcing them to make their computer bug-compatible with the IBM PC.
+Dozens of makers of clones of the IBM Enhanced Graphics Adapter had to replicate its bugs, using a clean room design to not infringe on IBM copyright.
 Another hardware example is found in the design of the IBM Personal Computer/AT A20 address line to emulate the behaviour in older processors.

 Microsoft Excel has always had a deliberate leap year bug, which falsely treats 29 February 1900 as an actual date, to ensure backward compatibility with Lotus 1-2-3.

 Hyrum Wright, an engineer at Google, talks about this problem that he observed firsthand while working on C++ core libraries.
 It was Titus Winters, also an engineer at Google, who popularized this concept on a larger scale as "Hyrum's Law".

+The HTTP referer header is a misspelling of the word referrer.
+It was a mistake in the original web proposal, and was kept for compatibility.